-Following the expiry of the BoP programme on 3 November 2010, Hungary has been subject to post-programme surveillance (PPS).
-The PPS cycle foresees reviews in principle every 6 months to discuss recent developments and policy initiatives, at least until 70 percent of funds have been reimbursed.
+Following the expiry of the BoP programme on 3 November 2010, Hungary had been subject to post-programme surveillance (PPS).
+The PPS was discontinued in January 2015, as Hungary has repaid more than 70% of the EU loan.

 In response to the serious market turbulences and difficulties in refinancing government and external debt in the first half of October 2008, the Hungarian authorities applied to the EU, the IMF and the World Bank for financial assistance.